TausifIqbal/moodle_quiz_annotator/README.md

 # Quiz Annotator for MOODLE

-Using this teacher can annotate essay type qeustion in quiz.
+Using this teacher can annotate essay type question in quiz.
 ___

 ## Steps to add Quiz Annotator